 See all PERIOD. videos on our YouTube Channel

 PERIOD TALK is an education program that strives to facilitate conversations around periods and empower menstruators and non-menstruators to advocate for period health.
-By delving into period health, activism, and self-advocacy, this program will guide your first steps in becoming the best period activists you can be!
+By delving into period health, activism, and self-advocacy, this program will guide your first steps in becoming the best menstrual equity activist you can be!
 It aims to: ENGAGE, EDUCATE, & EMPOWER.

-Here you can find the links to Playbook, Script for the presentation, and a draft presentation for the workshop or event if you choose to hold one!
+Here you can find the links to Toolkit, Script for the presentation, a draft presentation for the workshop or event and more resources to promote your event!

 Educational Materials in Spanish

-Our amazing PERIOD @ Guatemala team has worked really hard to put together these educational materials in Spanish.
-They’re incredible!
-If you have any other materials in another language you would like to share with the rest of the network, please email email@example.com
+Check out these incredible materials put together by our PERIOD @ Guatemala chapter!
+If you have any other materials in another language you would like to share with the rest of the network, send them in to email@example.com!

-The Rag is back just in time to share all of your post-election thoughts, feelings, and stories.
-This publication is an extension of PERIOD that hopes to provide menstruators and non-menstruators with a platform to contribute to the menstrual movement through personal narratives and essays.
-We believe that the most powerful forms of advocacy include stories by those who are most affected and on the front lines of menstrual equity.
-We also understand that periods lead to larger conversations about the world around us and encourage you to write about that.
-If you are itching to share your experience with period poverty, make a call to action, or speak to your experience as a young activist, then we are the platform for you!
+The Rag Blog is a publication of PERIOD. that hopes to provide menstruators and non-menstruators with a platform to contribute to the menstrual movement through personal narratives and essays.
+We believe the most powerful forms of advocacy include stories.
+If you are itching to share your experience with period poverty, make a call to action, or speak to your experience as a young activist, connect with us about contributing to The Rag.